narcisolobo/python-february-2024/w5.03-login-reg/README.md

 **Class Methods:**
 1. A register method to create a `User` object.
 This is your SQL `INSERT` query.
 2. A method that finds a user in the `users` table by `email`.
 This is used by both the login and register routes.
 3. A method that finds a user in the `users` table by `id`.
-This is any routes that need to display the information of the currently logged-in user.
+This is for any routes that need to display the information of the currently logged-in user.

 ## Controller Methods
 In your `users.py` controller, you'll need at least four routes: